Positive employee experience = Managerial success

 Engaged employees that feel respected, valued, secure and loyal to their company, are also good for the bottom line.
 The American Institute of Stress has combined many studies to conclude that workplace stress can lead up to a 50% increase in voluntary staff turnover.
 The costs associated with recruiting, training, lowered productivity, lost expertise, and so forth, are significant.

 So, if you are a manager and want to turn around or improve working conditions in your own department or company, for the sake of your own success, what can you do?
 Put simply, you need to create a positive culture.
 Although that sounds simple enough, cultural change can be a tricky thing to achieve.
 Here are some ideas to get you started:

-As a manager, the first way to influence behaviour in others is to look to your own behavior.
+As a manager, the first way to influence behavior in others is to look to your own behavior.
 Be accountable, accept the blame as a manager if something goes wrong and encourage an environment where it’s okay to make mistakes and move forward.

-Create clear goals: Very little adds to stress more than uncertainty.
+Very little adds to stress more than uncertainty.
 By creating goals and how each person is responsible for achieving them, it motivates and inspires an air of striving together for a common reason.

-Be a good listener: People like to be heard and have their opinions valued.
+People like to be heard and have their opinions valued.
 Be encouraging to hearing other’s opinions, ideas and solutions without judgment.

 A tried and true way of getting workmates to bond and work better together are team building activities.
 Consider getting Peers and Players in to run interactive workshops in communication skills with professional corporate actors.
 This will have the double benefit of creating a unique and enjoyable experience for your workforce while teaching valuable work and life skills.

 If you want your staff to stay around and keep contributing to the business for the long term, make sure you check in with them about their mental and physical health.
 Find ways to make coming to work enjoyable, and foster a healthy workplace environment where people can approach those difficult times with appropriate support and encouragement.